There are FIVE things to consider when you inherit a house.

-During the Covid-19 pandemic people are dying at record rates in the US.
-This poor woman has lost two men in her life in less than 30 days.
+Unfortunately, during the Covid-19 pandemic people were dying at record rates in the US.
+I met a poor woman who had lost two men in her life in less than 30 days, her father first, then her boyfriend.
 She’s at her wits ends about the stuff in the home.
 I told her that I buy houses all the time with stuff in it.
 All she needs to do is take what she wants and leave the rest.
 I’ll take care of the rest.
 I could hear relief in her voice.
 Then she asked “And you pay cash?” – Yes, that’s right, I pay cash.
 (Now I could hear her smile.)

 There are 5 things you need to consider when you inherit a house:

 Whether you plan on moving in, selling, or renting it out there are 5 things you need to consider when you inherit a house.

 - Value of the property

 - Mortgage on the property